Ahad-Channa/DSA_project_Markov_text_generation/README.md

 The program will prompt you to enter a word.
 Type a word and press Enter to get suggestions for the next possible words.
 Type exit to quit the program and see the list of selected words.

+## Example
+Enter a <p style="color: blur;">word </P> (or 'exit' to quit): hello
+Suggestions: world, there, friend

+Enter a word (or 'exit' to quit): world
+Suggestions: is, is not

+Enter a word (or 'exit' to quit): exit
+Selected words: hello world